Today's Articles

 *Ariel Hedges Bowen was born on this date in 1863.
 She was a Black writer, temperance activist, and professor of music.

 Ariel Serena Hedges was born in Newark, New Jersey, where her father, Charles Hedges, was a Presbyterian clergyman.
-He was an 1869 graduate of Lincoln University in Pennsylvania and organized churches in New York State.
+He graduated from Lincoln University in Pennsylvania in 1869 and organized churches in New York State.
 Her mother represented one of the oldest Presbyterian families in that state.
-Her grandfather was a bugler in the Mexican war and was a Guard of Honor when Lafayette revisited the United States.
+Her grandfather was a bugler in the Mexican War and was a Guard of Honor when Lafayette revisited the United States.

-Her parents moved to Pittsburgh, where she attended the Avery Institute and completed the academic course at this school.
-Her parents then moved to Baltimore, where her father became pastor of Madison Avenue Presbyterian Church and finally of Grace Presbyterian Church.
-She was sent to high school in Springfield, Massachusetts, where she remained, and they graduated her with honors in 1885.
+Her parents moved to Pittsburgh, where she attended the Allegheny Institute and completed the academic course.
+They then moved to Baltimore, where her father became pastor of Madison Avenue Presbyterian Church and finally Grace Presbyterian Church.
+She was sent to high school in Springfield, Massachusetts, where she remained and graduated with honors in 1885.
 She also took the Teachers' Course and Examination and passed a creditable examination, afterward being favorably considered as a teacher for one of the schools of that city.

 She then was called to teach History and English Language at the Tuskegee Institute, Tuskegee, Alabama, where she read Greek, Latin, and German.
 In 1886, Hedges married Dr. J. W. E. Bowen of the Gammon Theological Seminary, Atlanta, Georgia.
 She became a life member of the Woman's Foreign Missionary Society of the Methodist Episcopal Church.
 She moved to Atlanta with her husband in 1893, where the couple raised a family of four children (one son and three daughters).